Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 32. In Cold Blood

-A true crime classic, In Cold Blood recounts the real-life story of the Clutter family murders.
-You’ll venture behind-the-scenes as Truman Capote reconstructs the police investigation that led to the capture, trial, and execution of the infamous killers.
+A true crime classic, In Cold Blood shares the real-life story of the Clutter family murders.
+You’ll go behind-the-scenes as Truman Capote reconstructs the police investigation that led to the capture, trial, and execution of the infamous killers.

 33. Sword and Scimitar